aiwengchen/FXCM-API-Offerings/readme.md

 ## Real Case Study:

 ### Rest API:
-1. How to run BT backtest on FXCM historical data via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/BT strategy on FXCM data.zip">here</a>
+1. Learn how to run BT backtest on FXCM historical data via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/BT strategy on FXCM data.zip">here</a>.
-<a href="http://pmorissette.github.io/bt/">What is bt?</a>
+What is <a href="http://pmorissette.github.io/bt/">bt?</a>

 ### Java API: